 Many benefits exist today from this land conservation including providing habitats for wildlife; clean air; clean drinking water; boosting local economies with tourism and recreation; and providing some really amazing places to escape and appreciate this great land here!

-Go enjoy this anniversary and get out in the wilderness today!
+Enjoy this anniversary and get out in the wilderness today!

-Check out who’s turning 103 years old!
+Guess who’s turning 106 years old!
 The National Park Service!

 President Woodrow Wilson created the national park service (NPS) back on August 25, 1916.

 The act stated that the NPS “is to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations.”

 Pick a park to visit and celebrate this important birthday of these amazing treasures!

 Today celebrates the date of June 19, 1865, when enslaved people of African descent located in Galveston, Texas, finally learned of their freedom from the slavery system in the United States.

 While the Emancipation Proclamation granted freedom and was signed on January 1, 1863, by President Abraham Lincoln.
 Texas was the farthest of the Confederate states, and slaveholders there made no attempt to free the enslaved African Americans they held in bondage.
 President Lincoln’s proclamation was unenforceable without military intervention, which eventually came nearly two and a half years later.